Citrus-Software/tangerine-docs/docs/developer/usecase.md

 # Use case

+# Use Case

-## Exporting animation in Tangerine format to upload it in Tangerine
+## Exporting Animation in Tangerine Format for Import

-Tangerine uses `.action` files names to store animation and set values data.
+Tangerine uses `.action` files to store animation data and set values.
-You can write these files from another software and import it into Tangerine:
+You can generate these files from another software and import them into Tangerine as follows:

-- Select the top node of an asset
+- Select the top node of an asset.
-- Use button `File > Load action on selected asset...`
+- Use the menu: `File > Load Action on Selected Asset...`
-- Choose the .action file containing animation on controls matching the selected asset controls
+- Choose the `.action` file containing animation on controls that match the selected asset's controls.

 @seb @max c'est quoi la version simple de l'import de json action, juste ce qu'il y a derrière le bouton laod action on selected asset ^^ ?

-### Uploding in Tangerine
+### Uploading in Tangerine

-Here is an example of a simple .action containing set values and animations curves on an asset.
+Here is an example of a simple `.action` file containing set values and animation curves for an asset.
-Ask for a more advance sample to know about how to import constraints, dummies, and other animation types.
+For more advanced examples, including importing constraints, dummies, and other animation types, ask for further guidance.

 ```python
 def importAnimation(animDict=None, cstrDicts=None, offset=0):